Too windy for birds this morning. And for me, when it comes to the latest debates in journalism, too windy to haul rocks.

 Then I remembered a long-ago Poynter seminar in Oakland, filled with sharp reporters and editors from the LA Times, Boston Globe, Sacramento Bee, Des Moines Register, Minneapolis Star Tribune and other papers, including at least a couple of Pulitzer Prize winners, some participants still big names in newspapers today.
 One day the question was whether we would publish a photo — as someone just had — of California farmworkers stripped to their underwear and being hosed down after a day in insecticide-laden fields.

-I unwisely picked up the seminar rock quickly, suggesting it would be valuable for the treatment of farmworkers in the long run to show publicly how they were being treated by employers.
+I unwisely picked up the seminar throw too quickly, suggesting it would be valuable for the treatment of farmworkers in the long run to show publicly how they were being treated by employers.

 Most of the room said they wouldn’t publish the photograph, citing how the farmworkers might feel about appearing mostly naked on the front page of a newspaper, men and womeni in public, roughly washed down by expedient bosses.
 They also suggested that most of us in the all or mostly white room would readily defer to the sensitivities of country club members.